-The fee, including applicable taxes, is $22 for adults and $17 for youths under 18.
+The fee, not including applicable taxes, is $20 for adults and $15 for youths under 18.

 Fine Print: The program runs rain or shine so please dress for the weather.
 We also recommend bringing a flashlight to light your way back to your car or accommodation after the program.
-Should the respective evening be cloudy, an astronomy program in our on-site planetarium accompanied by a slide show will be offered.
+Should the respective evening be cloudy or rainy, an astronomy program in our on-site planetarium accompanied by a slide show will be offered.

-Group outings throughout the year can be arranged upon request for a minimum of 6 participants.
+Group outings throughout the year can be arranged upon special request and availability for a minimum of 8 participants.